-He is not here; he has risen, just as he said.
-Come and see the place where he lay.
+He is not here; He has risen, just as He said.
+Come and see the place where He lay.
 Matthew 28:6

 As I write this blog leading up to Easter, I am convicted to ask ourselves a question.
 The question is a heavy place to start but I’ve never been one to avoid difficult subjects.
-It seems every year around this time, there is an onslaught of opposition, primarily spiritual in nature and seeking to throw us off course.
+It seems every year around this time, there is an onslaught of opposition, primarily spiritual in nature that seeks to throw us off course.
 We may find ourselves particularly busy in the days and weeks leading up to Easter.
 We might get distracted by the cares of life.
 Or we might be in a position where we simply take note of the Gospel story one more time and ponder if it’s all really real.

 So back to that question.
 If we can hit pause for a moment in our lives and simply ask ourselves something, I believe the question we must consider is this: